michaelgenesini/g/README.md

-# g - your workflow's butler
+# g - your workflow butler